emlab-solutions/pyemaps/docs/source/usage.rst

    Diffraction pattern indexing feature is now in preview.
 Current limitaion of the preview feature in this free package:

-   1. Crystals that are in cubic space group with space numbers of 225, 227 and 229.
+   1. Crystals that are in cubic space group with space numbers of 225.
    2. The experimental DP image sizes are limited 100 up to 512 pixels.
    3. Diffraction database resolution is restricted in range 100 and 300 sampling points.